All Articles Solutions for misbehavior

 5) Give him things to control

 If you suspect your child has innate leadership skills that are being inappropriately expressed, give him him a place to use them for good.
 Is there a club or a group he could start at school or in the community for an issue he is passionate about?
 For younger children, playing “house” where he gets to be the parent would give him an appropriate taste of leadership in the context of play.
 Can he map out a route for your next road trip?
-Any ideas where you would happily hand over the reigns while simultaneously tapping into his leadership skills would be a welcomed change.
+Any ideas where you would happily hand over the reins while simultaneously tapping into his leadership skills would be a welcomed change.
 A child who has a sense of control in some areas will not have a need to steal it in every area.

 6) Take care of yourself